🎯 Black-Box Uncertainty Quantification#

 Normalized Semantic Negentropy (NSN) normalizes the standard computation of discrete semantic entropy to be increasing with higher confidence and have [0,1] support.
 In contrast to the EMR and NCP, semantic entropy does not distinguish between an original response and candidate responses.
 Instead, this approach computes a single metric value on a list of responses generated from the same prompt.
 Under this approach, responses are clustered using an NLI model based on mutual entailment.
 We consider the discrete version of SE, where the final set of clusters is defined as follows:

-To ensure that we have a normalized confidence score with \([0,1]\) support and with higher values corresponding to higher confidence, we implement the following normalization to arrive at ormalized Semantic Negentropy (NSN): :nbsphinx-math:`begin{equation}
+To ensure that we have a normalized confidence score with \([0,1]\) support and with higher values corresponding to higher confidence, we implement the following normalization to arrive at Normalized Semantic Negentropy (NSN):

 BERTScore (bert_score)#